isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Early History of the Chinese Community .md

 Song was not the first writer of choice.
 Lim Boon Keng, a medical doctor and philanthropist, was initially asked to pen the volume, but he declined.
 The task then fell on Song, a well-respected Straits Chinese lawyer, scholar and community leader.

-Born in June 1871, Song was the third son of Song Hoot Kiam, who founded the Straits Chinese Church (present-day Prinsep
-Street Presbyterian Church).
-In 1888, Song was awarded the Queen’s Scholarship to study law at Downing College in Cambridge,
-England.
-He later became a member of
-Middle Temple and the first Straits Chinese barrister, setting up the legal firm, Aitken and Ong Siang, at the age of 22.
+Born in June 1871, Song was the third son of Song Hoot Kiam, who founded the Straits Chinese Church (present-day Prinsep Street Presbyterian Church).
+In 1888, Song was awarded the Queen’s Scholarship to study law at Downing College in Cambridge, England.
+He later became a member of Middle Temple and the first Straits Chinese barrister, setting up the legal firm, Aitken and Ong Siang, at the age of 22.

-Besides serving as a legislative councillor, Song was also involved in various efforts to improve the status of the Straits
-Chinese community.
-A strong advocate for educational reform, Song actively campaigned for the establishment of the
-Singapore Chinese Girls’ School, and took office as one of its governors and later as vice-president.
-Some of the proceeds from the sale of One Hundred Years’ History of the Chinese in Singapore were donated to the school’s building fund.
-Song also collaborated with Lim Boon Keng to produce The Straits Chinese Magazine from 1897 to 1907 (see page 84).6
+Besides serving as a legislative councillor, Song was also involved in various efforts to improve the status of the Straits Chinese community.
+A strong advocate for educational reform, Song actively campaigned for the establishment of the Singapore Chinese Girls’ School, and took office as one of its governors and later as vice-president.
+Some of the proceeds from the sale of *One Hundred Years’ History of the Chinese in Singapore* were donated to the school’s building fund.
+Song also collaborated with Lim Boon Keng to produce *The Straits Chinese Magazine* from 1897 to 1907 (see page 84).6

-In 1931, the Rotary Club made Song an honorary member, a tribute paid only to individuals who had excelled in com
+In 1931, the Rotary Club made Song an honorary member, a tribute paid only to individuals who had excelled in com